FACTBOX-Now UK's Boris Johnson has quit, who might replace him? | Politics

 FACTBOX-Now UK's Boris Johnson has quit, who might replace him?

+Badenoch, 42, supported leaving the European Union in the 2016 referendum.
+SUELLA BRAVERMAN As attorney general, Braverman, 42, was heavily criticised by lawyers after the government sought to break international law over post-Brexit trade rules in Northern Ireland.
+She campaigned to leave the EU and served as a junior minister in the Brexit department under previous Prime Minister Theresa May, but resigned in protest at her proposed Brexit deal, saying it did not go far enough in breaking ties with the bloc.

 Who might replace Boris Johnson as Britain's prime minister?
-Below is a summary of those who have announced they want the job and others who could be in the frame after Johnson announced on Thursday he was resigning.
+Below is a summary of the entrants in a leadership contest triggered after Johnson announced on Thursday he was resigning.
 There is no clear favourite and the candidates are not listed in order of likely prospects.
-The rules of the Conservative Party leadership contest will be announced this week.
+Candidates were formally nominated on Tuesday, and the first of several rounds of voting begins on Wednesday.

 CONFIRMED AS IN THE CONTEST: KEMI BADENOCH

 She campaigned to leave the EU and served as a junior minister in the Brexit department under previous Prime Minister Theresa May, but resigned in protest at her proposed Brexit deal, saying it did not go far enough in breaking ties with the bloc.
-REHMAN CHISHTI

-A member of parliament since 2010, Chishti was appointed a junior minister in the Foreign Office by Johnson this month, after the prime minister announced he would be stepping down.
-He has never held any other ministerial roles.
 JEREMY HUNT

 The former foreign secretary, 55, finished second to Johnson in the 2019 leadership contest to replace May.
 He would offer a more serious and less controversial style of leadership after the turmoil of Johnson's premiership.
 Over the last two years, Hunt has used his experience as a former health secretary to chair parliament's health select committee and has not been tarnished by having served in the current government.